 1. Tell Us About Yourself

 Often used as an introductory question to build rapport, this scholarship interview question is one of the more challenging ones to answer.
 Although it might be tempting to recite what is on your application or resume, those are details your interviewer already knows about you.
-This question is designed to give you an open platform to give your elevator pitch.
+This question is designed to give you an open platform to make your elevator pitch.

 2. How Will You Use the Scholarship Dollars?

-Scholarships can come from a lot of different sources, but one thing they have in common is that they all want to know their money will be used wisely.
+Scholarships can come from a lot of different sources, but one thing they all have in common is that they all want to know their money will be used wisely.
 Come prepared to answer this question with a breakdown of monthly costs in your portfolio.

 You can include columns like tuition, books, living, transportation, and food to show your potential expenses and then allocate the scholarship funds accordingly.
 This technique might require a little research, but it will pay big dividends if you show that you have thought through your college funding picture and truly need the scholarship.

 If you’re sitting in front of an interviewer or committee, the chances are good that they see a lot of strengths in you on paper, so relax if this question comes up.
-It might be uncomfortable to feel like you’re bragging about yourself, so it’s a good idea to practice this one ahead of time as it’s nearly guaranteed to come up.
+It might be uncomfortable to feel like you’re bragging about yourself, so it’s a good idea to practice this one ahead of time, as it’s nearly guaranteed to come up.

 Pick a quality that you feel is your strongest and give specific examples and stories as to why it’s important.
 If you’re an excellent writer, talk about a time your writing made an impact.
-If you’re a great athlete, tie a specific experience or accomplishment to your strength in athletic performance and why it mattered.
+If you’re a great athlete, tie a specific experience or accomplishment to your strength in athletic performance and why it matters.

 Possibly the only situation more uncomfortable than bragging about yourself is admitting things you’re not so great at.
 The key to this question is answering it in such a way that it also paints you in a positive light.
-This is a great time to talk about how you overcame your weakness and achieved success, or found a different way to approach a problem that instead played to your strengths.
+This is a great time to talk about how you overcame your weakness and achieved success or found a different way to approach a problem that instead played to your strengths.
 This is less about the actual vulnerability and more about how you handle it.

 5. Describe Your Biggest Mistake